Understanding Cyberattacks: Examples and Protection Strategies for Businesses

 Who is targeted by cyber threats?

 A famous example of this kind of cyberattack is the Internet Research Agency (IRA).
-Among other things, this Russian organisation created hundreds of fake accounts on social networks aiming to discredit the candidacy of Hillary Clinton in favour of Donald Trump (Source: What We Know About How Russia’s Internet Research Agency Meddled in the 2016 Election, 2018).
+Among other things, this Russian organization created hundreds of fake accounts on social networks aiming to discredit the candidacy of Hillary Clinton in favor of Donald Trump (Source: What We Know About How Russia’s Internet Research Agency Meddled in the 2016 Election, 2018).

 The State of the Phish 2020 report by Proofpoint shows that 75% of companies installed a new working-from-home model in 2020, yet only 39% of those have trained their employees on IT security.
 It is important to note that company weaknesses in the face of cybercrime are primarily related to human vulnerabilities.